Boating Under the Influence (BUI)

 BUI Prosecutions in Hillsborough County, FL

-How Drugs or Alcohol Impact the Operation of a Boat or Watercraft
+How Alcohol Impacts the Operation of a Boat

-Recreational boaters are typically far less experienced on the water then when driving a motor vehicle.
-Furthermore, on the water distractions including other watercrafts, sea sickness, and drastic water conditions can amplify the intoxicating effects of alcohol or drugs.
+Recreational boaters are typically far less experienced on the water than when driving a motor vehicle.
+Furthermore, water distractions, including other watercraft, seasickness, and drastic water conditions, can amplify the intoxicating effects of alcohol or drugs.

 Furthermore, impairment due to alcohol or drugs can become intensified while on a boat because of the motion and vibrations of the boat, engine noise as well as wind and sun.